bgenev/impulse-xdr/README.md

 #### Deep Security Visibility & Protection

-Impulse XDR is the easiest way to start monitoring your servers and endpoints including VPS, VPC, VMs, Droplets or Linux/Windows 10/11 machines.
+Impulse XDR is the easiest way to start monitoring your servers and endpoints including VPS, VPC networks, VMs, Linux Desktop and Windows 10/11 assets.

 Whether your goal is to secure a single VPS server or large cloud network (VPC), Impulse will help you get there.
 Set up deep visibility and protection for your infrastucture in two steps: